ferrous-systems/ferrocene-gha-demo/README.md

 # Demo: Ferrocene and its toolchain within GitHub Action(s)

-This is a very simple demo.
+This is a simplified demo.

 ## Prerequisites